spinnylights/vulkan-notes/vulkan_notes.md

   will be presented to a shader.
 There is a wide variety of descriptor types, as you'll see if you click the link.
 We'll discuss them in detail in "Layout qualifiers" as well, so we can also talk about them from the GLSL side.
+One thing we should touch on here is that if you use `VK_DESCRIPTOR_TYPE_UNIFORM_BUFFER_DYNAMIC` or `VK_DESCRIPTOR_TYPE_STORAGE_BUFFER_DYNAMIC`, you can specify offsets into these buffers dynamically at binding time, one for each element specified by `descriptorCount`.
-* `uint32_t descriptorCount`: If you're going to bind an array of descriptors, you can use this field to set the size of the array, which will also be its size in GLSL.
-Otherwise, it should usually be `1`.
+* `uint32_t descriptorCount`: If you're going to bind an array, you can use this field to specify its size, which will also be its size in GLSL.
+Otherwise, this should usually be `1`.
 You can set it to `0`, but then nothing will be bound, meaning you should not access this binding from any shader.
-Bindings whose existence is implied by the size of
+Bindings whose existence is implied by the size of <code><a href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDescriptorSetLayoutCreateInfo.html">VkDescriptorSetLayoutCreateInfo</a>::bindingCount</code>
-  <code><a
-  href="https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDescriptorSetLayoutCreateInfo.html">VkDescriptorSetLayoutCreateInfo</a>::bindingCount</code>
   but don't correspond to any `binding` will be treated as having a `descriptorCount` of `0` and thus should not be used,